paulbradish/awesome-digital-marketing/README.md

 ## A/B & Multivariate Testing
 _See Digital Experience Platforms._

+## Account Based Marketing (ABM)
+- [6sense](https://6sense.com/) - ABM software which reveals revenue insights that lead to high-quality pipeline, eliminating guesswork & empowering your revenue team with more data and visibility.
+- [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
+Uncover your anonymous B2B website visitors and fuel your business growth.
+- [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.

 ## Affiliate Management
 - [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.